-In February 2007, the FASB issued SFAS No. 159, "The Fair Value Option for Financial Assets and Financial Liabilities - Including an amendment of FASB Statement No. 115."
-This statement permits entities to choose to measure many financial instruments and certain other items at fair value.
-This statement is effective for fiscal years beginning after November 15, 2007.
-As the company did not elect the fair value option, the adoption of SFAS No. 159 did not have a material impact on the company's financial position, results of operations and cash flows for the fiscal year ended January 3, 2009.
+ASC 825 "Financial Instruments" also permits entities to choose to measure many financial instruments and certain other items at fair value.
+As the company did not elect the fair value option, the adoption of ASC 825 did not have a material impact on the company's financial position, results of operations and cash flows for the fiscal year ended January 2, 2010.